chadananda/st-dev/src/content/courses/lawson-being-human.md

 image: "/courses/todd-lawson_sm.jpg#floater_sm2"
 ---

-Join us for a wonderful weekend retreat with reknowned professor Todd Lawson who will be speaking about his recent book "Being Human".
+Join us for a wonderful 3-day retreat with reknowned professor Todd Lawson who will be speaking about his recent book "Being Human".

 "Being Human" seeks to harmonize many contradictions and demonstrate how Baha'i teachings point the way toward peace and the reconciliation of all world religions.